 - Not taking the “first step”

 It is said that the majority of all programs fail.
 If this is true, then what is/are the reason(s)?
 What’s the common denominator?
 Many times it comes down to creating a shared goal and communicating effectively with our groups.
-As simple as this may sound, many among the group are driven in different directions and not working as a unit to reach the common goal.
+As simple as this may sound, many among the group are driven in different directions and do not work as a unit to reach the common goal.

 Without a specific, clearly communicated goal we are destined to become another bad statistic.
-Without a goal there’s no passion and without passion no drive for success.
+Without a goal, there’s no passion and without passion no drive for success.

-Let’s be S.M.A.R.T when establishing a reliability Program.
+Let’s be S.M.A.R.T when establishing a reliability program.

 - S – Specific (be specific).
 If it’s a reliability program, what does it need to be successful?
-Correct parameters, alarms, reporting etc.
+Correct parameters, alarms, reporting, etc.